This article is an excerpt from our Sefer

-May one use the English dates verbally or in writing?
+May one use the secular dates verbally or in writing?

-The years: Some Poskim rule it is Biblically forbidden to write English dates.
+The years: Some Poskim rule it is Biblically forbidden to write secular dates.
 Other Poskim however rule it is permitted.
 Practically, the custom is to be lenient as did many Gedolei Yisrael.
-However those who are meticulous only write the last two digits, or write “for their count”, or also write the Hebrew year.
+However, those who are meticulous only write the last two digits, or write “Liminyanam/for their count”, or also write the Hebrew year.

 The months in English names: It is permitted to call the months by their secular names.